DreamPurchaseZnz/Tensorflow_Learning/Control Flow in tensorflow.md

 ```
 tensor = tf.identity(var)
 ```
+deep copy
-deep copy: create another variable and set its value to the value currently stored in a variable
+> create another variable and set its value to the value currently stored in a variable

 ```
 tensor = tf.Variable(<inital>)
 tensor = tensor.assign(var)               ---> equal to tf.assign(ref, value)